practicalli/engineering-playbook/docs/os/linux/hyprland.md

 !!!
 WARNING "Hyprland is a quickly evolving project and issues may occur"

+=== "Garuda Linux"

+    [Garuda Linux](https://garudalinux.org/) is a distribution on top of Arch Linux.
+There are several variants which includes one centered on Hyprland.

+    Garuda Linux Hyprland is recommended when first starting (especially if not used to Arch Linux).

+    Garuda uses the BtrFs file system which allows snapshots and rollbacks to recover the operating system and desktop should hyprland or arch linux pakcages break.

 === "NWG Live ISO"

     [NWG-ISO](https://github.com/nwg-piotr/nwg-iso) is a simple way to try out hyprland and the [NWG Shell tools](https://nwg-piotr.github.io/nwg-shell/), providing an experience close to a Desktop Environment like Gnome or KDE.